wenszhang/Accuracy/README.md

 # FBLA-Website
 __________________________________
-DOES ANYBODY KNOW THE REQUIRMENTS?
+DOES ANYBODY KNOW THE REQUIREMENTS?
 __________________________________